-Today is the 45th anniversary of the heroic death of Irish patriot Bobby Sands after 66 days on hunger strike at Long Kesh prison.
+Today is the 48th anniversary of the death of the heroic Irish patriot Bobby Sands (Irish: Roibeárd Gearóid Ó Seachnasaigh; 9 March 1954 – 5 May 1981) after 66 days on hunger strike at Long Kesh prison.
 We remember Bobby and his comrades and the blanket men and the women in Armagh.
 In his solemn memory, we publish a brief collection of quotes, some famous, some less well known.

 “They have nothing in their whole imperial arsenal that can break the spirit of one Irishman who doesn’t want to be broken.”

 “We must see our present fight right through to the very end.”

 “We refuse to lie here in dishonor!
 We are not criminals, but Irishmen!
 This is the crime of which we stand accused.”

 “Generations will continue to meet the same fate unless the perennial oppressor-Britain-is removed, for she will unashamedly and mercilessly continue to maintain her occupation and economic exploitation of Ireland to judgment day, if she is not halted and ejected.”